Generic selectors

 Since a betrayal is the most serious type of offense, how might betrayal tempt or entice a victim to also sin?
 Exactly the same way as with any offense.
 Most often it occurs when the victim becomes resentful, angry, and bitter—which are all barriers to forgiveness.
 While the initial betrayal usually produces extreme and terrible pain and heartache, these can later turn to resentment, anger, and bitterness.
 All are powerful emotions that can grieve the Holy Spirit:

-EPHESIANS 4:30-31 And grieve not the Holy Spirit of God by which you have been sealed for the day of redemption.
-31 Let all bitterness, and indignation, and wrath, and clamor [cry of grief], and evil speaking [slander or blasphemy] be removed from you, together with all malice [desire to injure].
+EPHESIANS 4:30-31 30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
+31 Let all bitterness, wrath, anger, clamor [cry of grief], and evil speaking [slander or blasphemy] be put away from you, with all malice [desire to injure].

 Betrayal causes such deep, heartfelt pain that grief can turn into resentment, resentment into anger, and then anger into bitterness; thus suppressing the Holy Spirit.
 Bitterness is consuming.
 It grows over time, filling the mind and heart.
 Eventually, it will smother the agape love of God.
 Without that, the victim might even start offending others (“malice”, in verse 31, means to have a desire to injure) and, if repentance is not sought, loss of salvation will result!
 Notice what Paul said:

-HEBREWS 12:15 Looking diligently, lest anyone fall from the grace of God; lest any root of bitterness springing up trouble [literally, “crowd in upon”] you, and through this many be defiled.
+HEBREWS 12:15 looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble [lit. “crowd in upon you”], and by this many become defiled;

 While betrayal is deliberately done to someone, the harm of betrayal can only be overcome by the victim through God.
 In other words, those who have been betrayed must resist and overcome anger and bitterness.
 How?
-Through much fasting and fervent prayer “so that we may receive mercy and find grace to help in time of need” from God (Hebrews 4:16).
+Through much fasting and fervent prayer “so that we may obtain mercy and find grace to help in time of need” from God (Heb.
+4:16).

 While this is probably obvious to everyone, actually doing it is hard because the pain of a broken heart does not heal quickly and, even though healed, it may well leave an emotional scar.
 Even so, we have the promise of Jesus Christ to heal the brokenhearted:

-ISAIAH 61:1 “The Spirit of the Lord GOD is upon Me because the LORD has anointed Me to preach the Gospel to the poor; He [God the Father] has sent Me [Jesus Christ] to bind up the broken hearted
+ISAIAH 61:1 “The Spirit of the Lord GOD is upon Me, because the LORD has anointed Me to preach good tidings to the poor; He [God] has sent Me [Jesus Christ] to heal the brokenhearted

 Asking God to heal a broken heart and remove anger and bitterness is a prayer that He will respect and answer.
 But there is one more thing that must be done: forgive the betrayer.
 This is terribly difficult, but God will again provide the means.
 Victims must ask God to heal their mind and heart of the betrayal so that they can forgive.
 Jesus Christ gave us the example that all things are possible through God when He asked the Father to forgive those who crucified Him.